 Could Your Dog Have a UTI?
 Here's What to Do

-If you’ve ever had a bladder or urinary tract infection, you know how painful it is.
+If you've ever had a bladder or urinary tract infection, you know how painful it is.
 A dog urinary tract infection (UTI) is unbearable for your pup too.
-Unfortunately, these nasty bacterial infections are common in dogs—about one in three dogs will develop a UTI.
-Here’s everything you need to know about a dog UTI and the quick-fix treatment to get your pup feeling better fast.
+Unfortunately, these nasty bacterial infections are common in humans, cats, and dogs—about one in three dogs will develop a UTI.
+Here's everything you need to know about a dog UTI and the quick-fix treatment to get your pup feeling better fast.

 What Causes Urinary Tract Issues in Dogs?